-Invoice Data Capture - a Small But Essential Part of AP Automation
+Invoice Data Capture is Part of AP Automation

 - AP Automation

 Invoice data capture is the process of managing a supplier invoice from the invoice receipt until the data has been interpreted (OCR’ed), extracted, and validated by a system or an operator.
 With accounting automation tools, invoice matching takes a fraction of the time because of the elimination of time-consuming manual processes.

 The invoice data capture process usually consists of the following four steps:

 - OCR and extraction